Utah Beach: Landing

 The third wave, arriving at 06:45, included 16 conventional M4 Sherman tanks and 8 dozer tanks of the 70th Tank Battalion.
-They were followed at 06:37 by the fourth wave, which had eight LCMs and three LCVPs with detachments of the 237th and 299th Combat Engineer Battalions, assigned to clear the beach between the high and low water marks.
+They were followed at 06:47 by the fourth wave, which had eight LCMs and three LCVPs with detachments of the 237th and 299th Combat Engineer Battalions, assigned to clear the beach between the high and low water marks.

 Company B came under small arms fire from defenders positioned in houses along the road as they headed to the enemy strongpoint WN7 near La Madeleine, northwest of La Grande Dune and 600 yd inland.
 They met little resistance at WN7, the headquarters of 3rd Battalion, 919th Grenadiers.
 Company C disabled the enemy strongpoint WN5 at La Grande Dune, which had been heavily damaged in the preliminary bombardment.
 Companies E and F (about 600 men) proceeded inland about 700 yd to strongpoint WN4 at La Dune, which they captured after a short skirmish.
-They next travelled south on a farm road parallel to the beach towards Causeway 1.
+They next traveled south on a farm road parallel to the beach towards Causeway 1.
 Companies G and H moved south along the beach toward enemy strongpoint WN3 at Beau Guillot.
 They encountered a minefield and came under enemy machine gun fire, but soon captured the position.
 70th Tank Battalion was expecting to have to help neutralize beach fortifications in the immediate area, but since this job was quickly completed by the infantry, they had little to do initially.
 The landing area was almost totally secure by 08:30, at which point combat teams prepared to push further inland along the causeways.
 Meanwhile, additional waves of reinforcements continued to arrive on the beach.

 Removal of mines and obstacles from the beach, a job that had to be performed quickly before the tide came in at 10:30, was the assignment of 237th and 299th Combat Engineer Battalions and the eight dozer tanks.
 The teams used explosives to destroy beach obstacles and blow gaps in the sea wall to allow quicker access for troops and vehicles.
 The dozer tanks pushed the wreckage out of the way to create clear lanes for further landings.